EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 `bin/magento sampledata:deploy` will also ask you for your Magento Makerplace keys so have them ready.

-So turn off the built-in PHP server, run these, wait a good while, and fire the built in server once more.
-Your Magento app should now have catalog and all sorts of other data loaded in.
+So turn off the built-in PHP server, run these, wait a good while, and fire up the built in server once more.
+Your Magento app should now have a catalog and all sorts of other data loaded in.

 ### Composing it all together

 Now that was a lot.
 It was much easier than having to set everything up from scratch without Docker, but still, I promised a minimal setup overhead.
 A single command.
 With Docker Compose we can do just that.

 For containers, the usual workflow is a three step process:

 1. Create the Dockerfile (sometimes omitted if we have a readily available image like it was the case with MySQL and Elasticsearch).
 2. Create or download an image.